 For hoteliers and procurement managers, a bath towel’s initial softness is a seductive but fleeting quality.
 In the harsh reality of commercial laundry—with its high temperatures, aggressive chemicals, and daily wear—softness alone is a poor predictor of longevity.
 A towel that feels luxurious on day one but pills, fades, and loses absorbency after 50 washes is a costly liability.

-True value lies in durability: the ability to withstand hundreds of industrial cycles while maintaining performance.
+True value lies in the durability of bath or face towels: the ability to withstand hundreds of industrial cycles while maintaining performance.
 This guide shifts the focus from first impression to long-term investment, outlining the five essential, measurable metrics that determine a commercial bath towel’s true lifespan and total cost of ownership.

 1. GSM: The Foundation of Substance and Longevity